 I found this image on Pinterest showing what sexing your beardie with a flashlight will look like.
 This can be a much clearer way to determine the sex of your bearded dragon than simply looking under the tail.

-Shine the flashlight on the topside of the tail, directly over the location that the hemipenal bulges should show.
+Shine the flashlight on the topside of the tail, directly over the location where the hemipenal bulges should show.
 Then, gently lift the tail.
-The silhouette of the bearded dragon’s bulges will show through and everywhere else the light will shine through.
-Two bulges and it’s a male, one and that’s a female bearded dragon.
+The silhouette of the bearded dragon’s bulges will show through, and everywhere else, the light will shine through.
+Two bulges, and it’s a male, one and that’s a female bearded dragon.

 If you’re having trouble finding the bulges with the flashlight, change the position of the flashlight closer to the base of the tail, as there likely isn’t enough light for you to see the bulges clearly.
 All bearded dragons will have this if they’re old enough for you to determine what their gender is.
 (Source)